-If you purchase a property for less than the minimum deposit of £5,000 then you pay the full purchase price plus the administration fee of £1,440 inc. Vat.
+If you purchase a property for less than the minimum deposit of £5,000, then you pay the full purchase price plus the administration fee of £1,920 inc. Vat (£1,600 plus Vat).

-For our remote bidding auction, as part of our registration process, you will need to submit your debit card details which will be authenticated and securely held with SagePay.
+As part of our registration process, you will need to submit your debit card details which will be authenticated and held securely with SagePay.
+NO payment will be taken upfront and we will only process your payment if you are a successful bidder.

-No payment will be taken unless you are a successful purchaser, but in the event that you make a purchase we will automatically take a payment from your registered card.
-You must therefore ensure you have sufficient funds in your bank account for the 10% deposit, subject to a minimum of £5,000 plus the administration fee of £1,440 inc Vat.
-Please note there is a maximum amount we can automatically take from your card and you must be available by telephone on the auction day to make a top-up payment if required.
+In the event that you make a purchase, we will automatically take payment from your registered card.
+You must therefore ensure you have sufficient funds in your bank account for the 10% deposit, subject to a minimum of £5,000 plus the administration fee of £1,920 inc Vat (£1,600 plus Vat).
+Please note there is a maximum amount we can automatically take from your card, and you must be available by telephone on the auction day to make a top-up payment if required.

-If your funds are being provided by a 3rd party such as a relative (i.e. not including a bank or financial institution), for AML purposes, you must also provide their details and ID as part of the registration process.
+If your funds are being provided by a 3rd party, such as a relative (i.e. not including a bank or financial institution), for AML purposes, you must also provide their details as part of the registration process.

-If you are unable to register your debit card details for any reason (such as you are buying on behalf of a company and don’t have a debit card), please contact us to discuss your circumstances and what alternative option we are able to offer.
+If you are unable to register your debit card details for any reason (such as you are buying on behalf of a company and don’t have a debit card), don’t hesitate to get in touch with us to discuss your circumstances and what alternative option we are able to offer.

-If you are buying as a non-UK resident, you will be required to transfer your deposit (10% of your maximum bid subject to a minimum of £5,000) and the administration fee of £1,440 (inc. Vat) to our client account in cleared funds in advance of the auction.
-This will be refunded if you are unsuccessful which can take up to 10 working days.
+If you are buying as a non-UK resident, you will be required to transfer your deposit (10% of your maximum bid subject to a minimum of £5,000) and the administration fee of £1,920 inc. Vat (£1,600 plus Vat) to our client account in cleared funds in advance of the auction.
+This will be refunded if you are unsuccessful, which can take up to 10 working days.

-If you purchase a property in our online auction, a payment of £6,440 will automatically be taken from the card you registered at the time of creating your account.
-We will contact you after the auction to take payment of any shortfall.
+If you purchase a property in our online auction, a payment of £6,920 will automatically be taken from the card you registered at the time of creating your account.
+We will contact you after the auction to take a top-up payment for any shortfall.

 What is the administration fee?

-A buyer’s administration fee in the sum of £1,440 (£1,200.00 plus Vat) is payable on all lots immediately on the fall of the gavel/at the end of an online auction.
-However, the administration fee can vary for Local Authority lots, please refer to the Important Information in the catalogue or speak to a member of staff for clarification.
+A buyer’s administration fee in the sum of £1,920 inc. Vat (£1,600 plus Vat) is payable on all lots immediately on the fall of the gavel/at the end of an online auction.
+However, the administration fee can vary for Local Authority lots.
+Please refer to the legal pack or speak to a member of staff for clarification.
 Any further costs in addition to the purchase price will be detailed in the contract/special conditions of sale within the legal pack.

 Are there any other costs to be paid in addition to the sale price?

-When buying at auction it can be quite common to pay costs in addition to the purchase price, and these are added to the contact/special conditions of sale by the vendor’s Solicitor.
+When buying a property at auction, it can be quite common to pay costs in addition to the purchase price, and these are added to the contact/special conditions of sale by the vendor’s Solicitor.
 They can cover anything from search fees, legal fees, our fees, outstanding service charge or rent arrears, VAT and any costs associated with the property.
 Please click here for further information.
-We therefore recommend that you instruct your solicitor to inspect the legal pack prior to you placing a bid in order that you are aware of all costs relating to your purchase.
+Therefore, we recommend that you instruct your solicitor to inspect the legal pack before you place a bid so that you are aware of all costs relating to your purchase.